NASA Logo, National Aeronautics and Space Administration

 Ozone hole image for NPP; takes you our web site

-I am the task lead of NASA's OMPS Calibration Group.
+Before this, I was the task lead of NASA's OMPS Calibration Group.
 My responsibilities include overseeing all aspects related to the calibration of the OMPS sensors, and the development and maintenance of L1B products.

-Supervising (and performing some of) the analytical work performed in support of the calibration team's activities, including:
+Supervising (and performing some of) the analytical work performed in support of the calibration team's activities:

 1) Determining how best to validate and update the calibration from both the nadir and limb sensors of the Ozone Mapping and Profiler Suite (OMPS) instruments that are currently on the SNPP satellite and that will be flown on subsequent JPSS satellites;